NVlabs/FPSci/docs/weaponConfigReadme.md

     "missDecal" : "bullet-decal-256x256.png";       // Included in FPSci
     "missDecalCount" : 2;                           // Number of miss decals to draw (at once) "missDecalScale" : 1.0;                         // Don't scale the miss decal (1.0x scale)
-    "hitDecalScale" : 1.0;                          // Don't scale the hit decal  (1.0x scale)
-    "hitDecalDurationS" : 0.1;                      // Draw the decal for 0.1s
-    "hitDecalColorMult" = 2.0;                      // Slightly emissive hit decal
+    "clearTrialMissDecals": true,                   // Clear miss decals on the end of each trial "hitDecalScale" : 1.0;                          // Don't scale the hit decal  (1.0x scale) "hitDecalDurationS" : 0.1;                      // Draw the decal for 0.1s "hitDecalColorMult" = 2.0;                      // Slightly emissive hit decal